 Simply put, it’s never a good idea to lie on your résumé.
 Good résumés are honest—and dishonesty isn’t just listing a job you never held or a degree you never earned.
 Inflating your responsibilities or exaggerating your accomplishments also counts as lying.
 If you’re not sure whether you’re simply presenting yourself as strongly as possible or crossing the line into dishonesty, ask yourself whether your supervisor in each listed role would agree with your description.
 Lying on a résumé can lead to devastating consequences.
 Tell the truth and you’ll find the right professional fit.

 - Seek help if you need it.

 Writing a good résumé isn’t easy.
 If you’re unsure of how to write a good résumé for your industry or career level, reach out to someone knowledgeable in this area.
-If you’re enrolled in an on-campus or online college or university, take advantage of your institution’s career services professionals.
+If you’re enrolled in an on-campus or online college or university, take advantage of your institution’s career planning and development professionals.
 On campus or online, university career counselors are there to help, so don’t be shy about asking for assistance.

 Thinking about going back to school?
 Walden University, an accredited institution offering online degrees, also provides, offers a wide array of career planning and development, from one-on-one help with your résumé to interview, salary negotiation, and network-building skills.